saurabh8084/Calculator/README.md

 **Compatibility**

 This calculator has been tested on modern web browsers such as Google Chrome, Mozilla Firefox, and Microsoft Edge.
-It may not work properly on older browsers that lack support for HTML5 an
+It may not work properly on older browsers that lack support for HTML5 and CSS3 features.